sleepingsaint/flavor/README.md

 ### :star2: Simple setup

-* copy and paste the below code in your html file and place it in the directory of assets, styles and scripts.
+* copy and paste the below code in your html file and place it along with the assets, styles and scripts folders.

 ```
   <!DOCTYPE html>